goadesign/pulse/streaming/README.md

 The event is then consumed by a reader.
 The reader is stopped after the event is consumed.

-Multiple readers can be created for the same stream.
+Multiple readers can be created for the same stream across many nodes.
 Readers are independent and each instance receives a copy of the same events.
 Readers can specify a start position for the stream cursor.
 The default start position is the last event in the stream.

 ```go
 // Create stream "my-stream"